BlackTigerQ8/mentors-training/README.md

 # Track: Web Development

-# Description: Designin and developing functional and responsive web application using modern technologies.
+# Description: Designing and developing functional and responsive web application using modern technologies.